Abdellah-Nsila/42Cursus/Milestone 1/Born2BeRoot/README.md

-# What is virtualization ?
+# What is Virtualization ?
 Virtualization is a technology that allows you to create a virtual version of a computer system within a single physical machine.
 This virtual system, called a "virtual machine" (VM), acts like a separate computer with its own operating system, applications, and resources, even though it shares the physical resources (like CPU, memory, and storage) of the host machine.

 ## What is virtual machine (VMs)?